marcoparello/CTF-Writeups/BCACTF-5/crypto/Vinegar-Times-3.md

 ![](../images/vinegar-times-3-part-1.png)

-Mentions French, so I looked up French cipher, which came up to be Vingenere Cipher, which led me to dcode.fr's vingenere cipher decoder.
+Mentions French, so I looked up French cipher, which came up to be Vingenere Cipher, which led me to `dcode.fr`'s vingenere cipher decoder.
 Using the key of vinegar, I was able to decrypt `mmqaonv` to:

 ```txt
 redwine
 ```

-I then used “redwine” as the key to decrypt `seooizmt`, which resulted in:
+When I tried to use  `vinegar` again as the key to decrypt `seooizmt`, I only got gibberish as the result.
+So, I wondered what would happen if I used `redwine` as the key to decrypt `seooizmt`, which resulted in:

 ```txt
 balsamic